ReCodEx/worker/README.md

 ### COPR Installation

-Follows description for CentOS which will do all steps as described in _Manual Installation_.
+Follows description for CentOS-like systems which will do all steps as described in _Manual Installation_.

 ```
-# yum install yum-plugin-copr
-# yum copr enable semai/ReCodEx
+# dnf copr enable semai/ReCodEx
-# yum install recodex-worker
+# dnf install recodex-worker
 ```

 ### Manual Installation